 Travertine Stone Pavers

-They come in a wide variety of shapes, sizes and shades, which is only one of the reasons travertine stone pavers are so sought after by designers for both indoor and outdoor living spaces.
+Travertine pavers come in a wide variety of shapes, sizes and shades, which is only one of the reasons they are so sought after by designers for both indoor and outdoor living spaces.
 Outdoors, travertine stone pavers are beneficial because they have a natural nonslip surface.
 They come in myriad hues, from luscious creams and rich grays to deliciously warm golden and copper tones.
 The mottled and varied surfaces create a rustic style or a traditional, Old World look no matter the size of the tile that is laid down.
 Small pavers open up a tight space, while large tiles look elegant lined up along a wide expanse of patio.